-if a logical token requires shares from more than one smart card the attacker would have to repeat the attack for each share required.
+If a logical token requires shares from more than one smart card the attacker would have to repeat the attack for each share required.

-Logical tokens are 168 bit Triple DES keys.
+Logical tokens are either 168-bit Triple DES keys or 256-bit AES keys.
 Shares are encrypted under a combination of a module key, share number and card ID.
-If you could construct a logical token share of the correct form without knowledge of the module key and the exact mechanism used to derive the share key the chance that it would randomly decrypt into a valid token are 2^{-168} .
+If you could construct a logical token share of the correct form without knowledge of the module key and the exact mechanism used to derive the share key the chance that it would randomly decrypt into a valid token are $2^{-168}$ or $2^{-256}$ .